endojs/endo/packages/ses/README.md

 // true
 ```

-Lockdown does not erase any powerful objects from the initial global scope,
+Lockdown does not erase any powerful objects from the initial global scope.
-but lays a foundation for controlled access to **capabilities** like access to
+Instead, **Compartments** give complete control over what powerful objects
-the file system through Compartments.
+exist for client code.

 ### Harden